kobayashi90/amalgam-cli/README.md

 # Amalgam CLI
-Small CLI Download Tool written in Go to Download Episodes from amalgam-fansubs.moe or Music from detektiv-conan.ch.
+Small CLI Download Tool written in the Go Language to Download Episodes from amalgam-fansubs.moe or Music from detektiv-conan.ch.
 Rewritten from the Original Repository: [Amalgam Detektiv Conan Downloader](https://gitlab.com/mauamy/amalgamdetektivconandownloader).

 # Installation